 IEEE Std 802.1X™-2010 Port-based Network Access Control For the purpose of providing compatible authentication, authorization and cryptographic key agreement mechanisms to support secure communication between devices connected by IEEE 802 Local Area Networks (LANs), this standard a) Specifies a general method for provision of port-based network access control. b) Specifies protocols that establish secure associations for IEEE Std 802.1AE MAC Security c) Facilitates the use of industry standard authentication and authorization protocols.

 IEEE Std 802.1AE™-2006 Media Access Control (MAC) Security The scope of this standard is to specify provision of connectionless user data confidentiality, frame data integrity, and data origin authenticity by media access independent protocols and entities that operate transparently to MAC Clients.
-NOTE—The MAC Clients are as specified in IEEE Std 802, IEEE Std 802.2™, IEEE Std 802.1D™, IEEE Std 802.1Q™,and IEEE Std 802.1X™.2To this end it a) Specifies the requirements to be satisfied by equipment claiming conformance to this standard. b) Specifies the requirements for MAC Security in terms of provision of the MAC Service and the preservation of the semantics and parameters of service requests and indications. c) Describes the threats, both intentional and accidental, to correct provision of the service. d) Specifies security services that prevent, or restrict, the effect of attacks that exploit these threats. e) Examines the potential impact of both the threats and the use of MAC Security on the Quality of Service (QoS), specifying constraints on the design and operation of MAC Security entities and protocols. f) Models support of the secure MAC Service in terms of the operation of media access control method independent MAC Security Entities (SecYs) within the MAC Sublayer. g) Specifies the format of the MACsec Protocol Data Unit (MPDUs) used to provide secure service. h) Identifies the functions to be performed by each SecY, and provides an architectural model of its internal operation in terms of Processes and Entities that provide those functions. i) Specifies the interface/exchanges between a SecY and its associated and collocated MAC Security Key Agreement Entity (KaY, IEEE P802.1af [B2]) that provides and updates cryptographic keys. j) Specifies performance requirements and recommends default values and applicable ranges for the operational parameters of a SecY. k) Specifies how SecYs are incorporated within the architectural structure within end stations and bridges. l) Establishes the requirements for management of MAC Security, identifying the managed objects and defining the management operations for SecYs. m) Specifies the Management Information Base (MIB) module for managing the operation of MAC Security in TCP/IP networks. n) Specifies requirements, criteria and choices of Cipher Suites for use with this standard.
+NOTE—The MAC Clients are as specified in IEEE Std 802, IEEE Std 802.2™, IEEE Std 802.1D™, IEEE Std 802.1Q™,and IEEE Std 802.1X™.
+To this end it a) Specifies the requirements to be satisfied by equipment claiming conformance to this standard. b) Specifies the requirements for MAC Security in terms of provision of the MAC Service and the preservation of the semantics and parameters of service requests and indications. c) Describes the threats, both intentional and accidental, to correct provision of the service. d) Specifies security services that prevent, or restrict, the effect of attacks that exploit these threats. e) Examines the potential impact of both the threats and the use of MAC Security on the Quality of Service (QoS), specifying constraints on the design and operation of MAC Security entities and protocols. f) Models support of the secure MAC Service in terms of the operation of media access control method independent MAC Security Entities (SecYs) within the MAC Sublayer. g) Specifies the format of the MACsec Protocol Data Unit (MPDUs) used to provide secure service. h) Identifies the functions to be performed by each SecY, and provides an architectural model of its internal operation in terms of Processes and Entities that provide those functions. i) Specifies the interface/exchanges between a SecY and its associated and collocated MAC Security Key Agreement Entity (KaY, IEEE P802.1af [B2]) that provides and updates cryptographic keys. j) Specifies performance requirements and recommends default values and applicable ranges for the operational parameters of a SecY. k) Specifies how SecYs are incorporated within the architectural structure within end stations and bridges. l) Establishes the requirements for management of MAC Security, identifying the managed objects and defining the management operations for SecYs. m) Specifies the Management Information Base (MIB) module for managing the operation of MAC Security in TCP/IP networks. n) Specifies requirements, criteria and choices of Cipher Suites for use with this standard.
 This standard does not o) Specify how the relationships between MACsec protocol peers are discovered and authenticated, as supported by key management or key distribution protocols, but makes use of IEEE P802.1af Key Agreement for MAC security to achieve these functions.

 IEEE Std 802.1AR™-2009 Secure Device Identity This standard specifies unique per-device identifiers (DevID) and the management and cryptographic binding of a device to its identifiers, the relationship between an initially installed identity and subsequent locally significant identities, and interfaces and methods for use of DevIDs with existing and new provisioning and authentication protocols.